On the function approximation error for risk-sensitive reinforcement learning: Introduction

 \section{Introduction}

 The most familiar metrics in infinite horizon sequential decision problems are additive costs such as the discounted cost and the long-run average cost respectively.
 However, there is another cost criterion namely multiplicative cost (or risk-sensitive cost as it is better known) which has important connections with dynamic games and robust control and is popular in certain applications, particularly related to finance where it offers the advantage of `penalizing all moments', so to say, thus capturing the `risk' in addition to mean return (hence the name).
 For details see \cite{risk}.
+For a concrete example where such cost-criteria arise see the example of investor's portfolio in \cite[Section 3]{basu}.

-Like other cost criteria, one can propose and justify iterative algorithms for solving the dynamic programming equation for risk-sensitive setting \cite{bormn}.
+Like other cost criteria, one can propose and justify iterative algorithms for solving the dynamic programming equation for the risk-sensitive setting \cite{bormn}.
 The issue we are interested in here is how to do so, even approximately, when the exact model is either unavailable or too unwieldy to afford analysis, but on the other hand simulated or real data is available easily, based on which one may hope to `learn' the solution in an incremental fashion.

 One important point to note here is that the usual simulation based technique of calculating average cost does not work when the objective is a risk-sensitive cost.
 The reason is that average cost is defined as